minio/docs/source/reference/minio-mc/mc-idp-ldap-policy.rst

 .. versionadded:: RELEASE.2023-05-26T23-31-54Z

+   :mc-cmd:`mc idp ldap policy` and its subcommands replace ``mc admin idp ldap policy``.

 Description
 -----------

 .. start-mc-idp-ldap-policy-desc

-The :mc-cmd:`mc idp ldap policy` command allows you to view the mapping relationships between policies and the associated groups or users.
+The :mc-cmd:`mc idp ldap policy` commands allow you to view the mapping relationships between policies and the associated groups or users.

 .. end-mc-idp-ldap-policy-desc